 RED ALERT ISSUED FOR LAKE WYANGAN (NORTH) - RESTRICTED ACCESS

-Council will continue to monitor the water quality of Lake Wyangan North and provide updates to the current Red Alert through the website www.griffith.nsw.gov.au and through local media.
+Council will continue to monitor the water quality of Lake Wyangan (North), and provide updates to the current Red Alert through our website www.griffith.nsw.gov.au and through the local media.